Having worked as a professional fundraiser for more than two decades I am convinced that a better understanding of our work is needed.

 These examples illustrate the importance of knowing the nonprofit agency and applying the right tactics to it.
-The examples show that a fundraiser has to look at the organization both as it is presently constituted and as it might look several years down the line—the imagined future once fully funded.
-Building on these examples, we must also add a third core task for the fundraiser: that of building lasting, deep relationships for the institution that will guide its growth—external relationships with government officials, foundation officers, politicians, donors, and partner agencies; as well as internal relationships with clients, trustees, and volunteers.
+The examples show that a fundraiser has to look at the organization both as it is presently constituted and as it might look several years down the line; the imagined future once fully funded.
+Building on these examples, we must also add a third core task for the fundraiser: that of building lasting, deep relationships for the institution that will guide its growth relationships with government officials, foundation officers, politicians, donors, and partner agencies.
 This is our role as steward for the institution.

 So what do fundraisers do?

-Fundraisers analyze the culture of a nonprofit, devise fundraising strategies and tactics that are in harmony with the organizational culture and that are the most lucrative to implement, and maintain an ongoing dialogue with the organization’s most important constituents.
+Fundraisers analyze the culture of a nonprofit, devise fundraising strategies and tactics that are in harmony with the organizational culture and that are the most lucrative to implement and maintain an ongoing dialogue with the organization’s most important donor constituents.